kljr/SpringboardVM/README.md

 ## What does the template do?

+* Composer will download Springboard-Build, DrupalVM, the Acceptance Test repo and their vendor dependencies.
+* Composer will then trigger a bash script which runs drush make.
 * Drush make will install Springboard, checking out working copies from the springboard git repo.
 * The default install will be in `sites/first` and will have Springboard version 7.x-4.x
-* Additional sites will be in sites/{docroot}, docroot defined in local.config.yml.
+* Additional sites will be in sites/{docroot}, with the docroot you defined in local.config.yml.
+Bash will prompt you for the Spingboard version.
 * The Springboard acceptance tests repository will be placed in `tests`.
 A port has been forwarded from the guests 3306 port to the hosts 3307 port.
 If you'd like to run the Codeception tests, you'll need to follow the instructions in `web/tests/README.md`, and modify the `web/tests/codeception.yml` file to change the `modules:config:Db:dsn` variable to use `mysql:host=127.0.0.1;dbname=springboard;port=3307`.
-* The Springboard-Build repository will be placed in `build`.

 ## Updating Virtual hosts